 Travelling to Koh Samui with kids?
-The island may not be vast in size, yet the island offers a diverse range of kid-friendly attractions and activities – from zipline rides and Muay Thai sessions, to kid spa treatments and delectable Sunday brunches.
+Most families who travel here don’t know this but the small island offers a diverse range of kid-friendly attractions and activities – from zipline rides and Muay Thai sessions, to kid spa treatments and delectable Sunday brunches.
 We’ve listed 10 of our favourite recommendations for families visiting Koh Samui below.
 Have a look, fill up your itinerary with our recommended activities or attractions, and let the fun begin!

 2. Tuck into a delectable Sunday brunch spread

 What better way to start Sunday than with a scrumptious brunch spread?
-There’s something for everyone at the brunch venues that we’re recommending below – adults will love the handcrafted cocktails, fine vintages and live music, while kids will enjoy the myriad games and activities available.
+There’s something for everyone at our favourite brunch venues- adults will love the handcrafted cocktails, fine vintages and live music, while kids will enjoy the myriad games and activities available.

 - Coast Beach Club & Bistro – Families will enjoy the seafront setting and fantastic food and drinks selection at Coast.
 There’s a pool with different sections (so you can play water basketball, water volleyball or just swim laps), live DJ and family activities such as balloon modelling, face painting and kids Olympic games.
 38/2 Moo 3, Chaweng Beach Road, Centara Grand Beach Resort Samui, p. +66 77 230 500.
 Open 11am – 3pm, 5pm – 11pm daily.